 ESRC resubmissions policy

 ESRC does not allow the resubmission of any previously unsuccessful proposals, unless you have been explicitly invited to do so.
-This policy applies regardless of any previous ESRC correspondence: letters issued with funding decisions or other correspondence advising that you may resubmit your proposal after six months are no longer applicable.
-Where there is compelling evidence from peer review, we will still invite a small number of resubmissions.
-Resubmissions are restricted to proposals which the Grant Assessment Panels (GAPs), or equivalent, judge to be of the very highest quality, where a moderate change could make the proposal high priority for funding, but where the Panel's concerns cannot be addressed by grant conditions alone.
+Where there is compelling evidence from peer review, we will invite a small number of resubmissions where advised by the Grant Assessment Panels (GAPs), or equivalent.

 The definition of a resubmission is "Any proposal (including an outline) that has been previously submitted to ESRC – through any kind of funding scheme, including both calls for proposals and open-date responsive mode.
 If you apply through a call and your proposal is not funded, you cannot resubmit it in responsive mode (and vice versa) unless explicitly invited to do so."

-The purpose of our invitation-only policy is to allow for the modification and/or further development and improvement of only very high-quality proposals that have the potential to be a high priority for funding.
-There is no guarantee that a resubmitted proposal will be successful, as it will be in open competition with an entirely new tranche of proposals.
+The purpose of our invitation-only policy is to allow for the modification and/or further development and improvement of only those proposals that have the potential to be a highly competitive proposal with a genuine prospect of being funded.
+There is no guarantee that a resubmitted proposal will be successful, as it will be in competition with an entirely new tranche of proposals.
 We will, however, look to invite some reviewers and assessors who commented on the previously submitted proposal.

 Where a resubmission is invited, a covering letter summarising the major revisions must accompany the proposal.
 If you are resubmitting a proposal following an invitation to do so, you must complete a new submission through the Je-S system and you should identify your application as an invited resubmission using the appropriate tick-box.